-This Professional Master's Degree in Forensic Psychology and Psychodiagnostics contains the most complete and up-to-date program on the market.
+This Professional Master's Degree in Forensic Psychology and Psychodiagnosis contains the most complete and updated program on the market.

-After the student has passed the evaluations, they will receive their corresponding Professional Master's Degree diploma issued by TECH Technological University via tracked delivery\.
+After the student has passed the evaluations, they will receive their corresponding Professional Master's Degree issued by TECH Technological University via tracked delivery.

-The diploma issued by TECH Technological University will reflect the qualification obtained in the Professional Master's Degree, and meets the requirements commonly demanded by labor exchanges, competitive examinations, and professional career evaluation committees.
+The certificate issued by TECH Technological University will reflect the qualification obtained in the Professional Master's Degree, and meets the requirements commonly demanded by labor exchanges, competitive examinations, and professional career evaluation committees.